DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Python's built-in functions

 We now have several kinds of **objects** to work with:  numbers, strings, and lists.
 There are more on the way, but that's a good start.
+And yes, the formal term is really **objects**.
 But what can we do with them?
 Python has two basic ways to do things:  **functions** and **methods**.
 We'll talk about function in this section and methods in the next one.
 We can identify functions because they come with arguments in parentheses -- the print function, for example.

 **Common functions.** Python has a lot of basic "built-in" functions.
 We won't use most of them, but here are some we've found useful: